-There are a few situations where a due-on-sale clause is not enforceable.
-Here are some instances where this may apply:
+Here are a few situations where a due-on-sale clause is not enforceable:

 - Second mortgage: If the owner takes out a second mortgage, such as a home equity loan, the primary lender cannot demand a release of liability.

-- Transfer to a living trust: Garn-St. Germain allows borrowers to transfer the property into a living trust as long as they’re the occupant and trust beneficiary.
+- Transfer to a living trust: The Garn-St. Germain Act of 1982 allows the original borrower to transfer the property into a living trust as long as they’re the occupant and trust beneficiary.

 - Divorce: Lenders cannot enforce a due-on-sale clause when the property transfers as part of a divorce.

-- Death: The alienation clause is nonenforceable if the title is left through a life estate to (or is inherited by) a spouse, child, or relative already occupying or intending to occupy the property.
+- Death: The alienation clause is unenforceable when the title, through a life estate, is left to – or is inherited by – a spouse, child or relative already occupying or intending to occupy the property.